 You may think that it’s too early to even think about joining let alone contributing to an API documentation project, especially when you’re learning.
 When you interact with the open-source team, you might feel intimidated that you don’t have any programming skills.

 However, don’t undervalue your role as a contributor to documentation (regardless of the contribution).
 Open-source projects suffer greatly from bad documentation.
-See GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People.
-A 2017 GitHub Survey found that
+In GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People, David Ramel summarizes findings from the 2017 GitHub Survey:

 Incomplete or outdated documentation is a pervasive problem, observed by 93 percent of respondents, yet 60 percent of contributors say they rarely or never contribute to documentation.

-Also check out Open source documentation is bad, but proprietary software is worse as well.
-The article also highlights the documentation results from the same GitHub survey:
+Also check out Open source documentation is bad, but proprietary software is worse by Matt Asay as well.
+Asay highlights the documentation results from the same GitHub survey:

 93% of respondents gnashed their teeth over shoddy documentation but also admitted to doing virtually nothing to improve the situation. … If you think this deeply felt need for documentation would motivate more developers to pitch in and help, you’d be wrong: 60% of developers can’t be bothered to contribute documentation.